Seun-works/Seun-works/README.md

 - 👋 Hi, I’m @Seun-works or you can just call me Seun for short.
 Welcome to my personal self development space in web development.
 - 👀 I’m interested in learning front-end development.
+- I'm also big on learning the intricacies of back-end development so that i can become a full-stack developer in the future.
-- 🌱 I’m currently learning react.js and bootstrap.
+- 🌱 I’m currently learning react.js and nodeJS

 <!---